How to Replace Concrete With Wood Deck

 It is possible to replace your concrete patio with wood decking.
 Concrete patios are the cheapest and one of the most popular outdoor flooring options available.
 However, there are several disadvantages to having a concrete patio.
 For instance, it is susceptible to cracks and staining.
 They also don’t add as much property value compared to other outdoor flooring choices.
 For this reason, you may want to replace it with a better option, such as ultradecking composite boards.
 But how can you turn your outdoor concrete patio into a wood decking area?

 Replacing a concrete patio with wood decking is generally straightforward.
 In most cases, you can build a decking over an existing concrete patio.
 However, there are cases where you may need to take a few extra steps to ensure the structural integrity of your new decking.

 When Can You Build Over an Existing Concrete?

-If the concrete patio is severely damaged, building a decking over it is not recommended.
+If the concrete patio is severely damaged, building decking over it is not recommended.
 Cracked concrete sinks into the ground over time.
-Installing a decking over shifting ground can both be harmful to the deck and the people using it.
+Installing decking over shifting ground can both be harmful to the deck and the people using it.
 Cracked patios can also have water pooling and freezing problems, which are very detrimental to decking.
 Water causes mould, mildew, and rotting in wood.

 So if you have a worn-down concrete patio, what are your options?
 First, you can wait for the concrete to sink completely before building a deck.
 However, you will still need to fix the cracks to avoid freezing and water problems.
 Another option is elevated decking above the concrete using decking posts and a ledger board.
 For this, you will need to drill holes in the concrete patio for the deck posts, and the decking needs to be attached to the house.